Medications:

 Health Education (School Board Policy – 603.8A)

-Students in grade levels one through twelve shall receive, as part of their health education, instruction about personal health, food and nutrition, environmental health, safety and survival skills, consumer health, family life, substance use and non-use, including the effects of alcohol, tobacco, drugs and poisons on the human body, emotional and social health, health resources, prevention and control of disease, including characteristics of communicable disease.
+Students in grade levels one through twelve shall receive, as part of their health education, instruction about personal health, food and nutrition, environmental health, safety and survival skills, consumer health, family life, substance use and non-use, including the effects of alcohol, tobacco, drugs, and poisons on the human body, emotional and social health, health resources, prevention and control of disease, including characteristics of communicable disease.
 Beginning no later than in grade seven, characteristics of communicable disease shall include information about sexually transmitted diseases.
 Parents who object to health education instruction in human growth and development may file a written request that the pupil be excused from the instruction.
 The written request shall include a proposed alternative activity or study acceptable to the superintendent.
 The superintendent shall have the final authority to determine the alternate activity or study.